Tradition calls for the bride and groom to gift their wedding sponsors with a keepsake, but Chicco and Ada are...

 Most of government and NGO feeding programs focus on children 5 years and older, administered either in day care or elementary school.
 This leaves a gap in the nutrition of infants and toddlers, a stage when it is most needed.
 UNICEF Philippines states that “under-nutrition in the Philippines remains a serious problem.
 The damage to health, physical growth and brain development of children affected by chronic under-nutrition—stunting in the first two years—is often irreversible, impairing them for life and leaving them with lower chances of finishing school and becoming highly-productive adults.”

-NVC’s Mingo Meals feeding module provides complementary food to target clusters of children aged 6–60 months in deprived communities, through a systematic and holistic system.
-NVC’s protocol is home-based, making it easier for parents to provide Mingo daily to her child than having to go to a center to get a daily feeding.
+NVC’s Mingo Meals feeding module provides complementary food to target clusters of children aged 6–60 months in deprived communities through a systematic and holistic approach.
+NVC’s protocol is home-based, making it easier for parents to provide Mingo daily to children rather than having to go to a center to get a daily feeding.

 Children enrolled in the program are weighed at the start of the feeding, and monitored monthly throughout the program’s duration.
 Field officers teach parents the importance of proper nutrition, give instructions on preparing Mingo, and also go door-to-door to check on beneficiaries.